Shanbashir1/Better-Health-Care/README.md

 + Allow the user to describe his illness to the doctor and for the admin i.e doctor to reply back to patients with treatments or remiedies.
 + Sms Notifications updates and confirmations.

+## Testing
+All of the testing and validation for the project can be viewed here [Testing and Validation](Testing.md)

 ## Technologies
 + HTML - for the structure of the website